-In my early 20s I suffered from anxiety and insomnia that was coupled with debilitating jaw and neck pain.
-I injured my hip and after 18 months of physiotherapy, my condition had barely improved.
-I struggled to walk stairs and get in and out of the car.
+In my 20s I suffered from anxiety and insomnia that was coupled with debilitating jaw and neck pain.
+This drove me to yoga and movement practices and meditation which gave me huge amounts of relief.
+But then I injured my hip; I struggled to walk stairs and get in and out of the car.
+After 18 months of physiotherapy, my condition had barely improved.
+I realized that the movement practices I had adopted were training instability and I needed to change what I was doing and how I doing it.
 I was frustrated, but motivated.
 I wasn’t willing to give up authority over my own body and expect someone else to take responsibility to fix me.
 So I learned how to fix myself.

 I began in depth study of anatomy, biomechnics and neuroplasticity to add science to my background in yoga and meditation.
 I had thousands of hours of watching people move, instructing movement, and moving mindfully and carefully myself, and I had good intuition, but it wasn’t enough.
 My self healing toolkit expanded and became more effective as I developed techniques of self massage and myofascial release and studied with Jill Miller and others who had systematized self release methods.
 Still I found I wasn’t looking deep enough.
 ‘Releasing’ my stiff and tight spots was only providing temporary relief but wasn’t really helping me optimize my movement.
 Releasing what was overactive was only half the picture — the other half?
 It seems too simple to state, but I have to say it:

 But I WAS moving, A LOT.
 What was still missing was precision of awareness and intention while moving.
 Figuring out exactly and precisely what needed to be released had to be matched with just as much precision in what needed to be activated and in what ways, and with what emotional orientation.
 Once I had the whole picture I had the ability to heal myself, and also the tools to help others heal themselves too.